-The PSU e-mail system shall be used for purposes that further university goals.
-This policy covers appropriate use of any e-mail sent from a PSU e-mail address and applies to all employees, vendors, and agents operating on behalf of the University.
+The PSU e-mail system shall be used for purposes that further University goals.
+This policy covers the use of any e-mail sent from a PSU e-mail address and also applies to vendors, and agents operating on behalf of the University.

 Pursuant to the PSU Acceptable Use Policy, all traffic and the contents thereof which traverse the PSU computer network, all PSU-supplied computers and related technologies and all correspondence including but not limited to files, e-mail and respective attachments, instant messaging, text messaging, voice calls and video calls are subject to the rights reserved by PSU to manage to the extent deemed necessary any communication or the contents thereof.

-Persons may not use e-mail in inappropriate ways or in violation of USNH or PSU policies or local, state or federal laws.
+Persons may not use e-mail in violation of USNH or PSU policies or local, state or federal laws.
 This includes, but is not limited to:

-- Stalking, harassment including sexual harassment, hate speech, or other unlawful activity.
+- Stalking, harassment (including sexual harassment), or other unlawful activity.